-You really do need to take your credit score very seriously, because it’s the key to so many financial aspects of your life.
-It will determine if you can buy a house, buy a car, start a business and myriad other things.
-It will also determine what interest rate you will pay on the loans for said items!
+You really do need to take your credit score very seriously because it's the key to so many financial aspects of your life.
+It will determine if you can buy a house, or a car, start a business, and many other things.
+It will also determine your interest rate on the loans for said items!

-Unfortunately, by the time many people realize this, they have already done some things to set their credit score back.
-Even waaaay back.
+Unfortunately, by the time many people realize this, they have already done some things to set their credit scores back.
+Even far back.

 That said, if you find yourself in this situation, it's possible to rebuild your credit a bit more quickly with a few techniques.

 How Long Does it Take to Rebuild Credit?

 Now you may be wondering how long it will take to build your credit back up.
 Sadly again, the answer is that it could take a (long) while.
 How many years depends on what your current credit score is and what steps you are taking to rebuild it.